Curves of Minimax Curvature: Classification of Optimal Paths

 \section{Classification of Optimal Paths}

-Denote a straight line segment by $S$ and a circular arc by $C$, so that a trajectory satisfying the necessary conditions can be described as being of type $C, S, CSC,\ldots$ etc. In \cite[Lemma~6]{Kaya2017} the analog of Figure \ref{phase} is used to conclude that an optimal path for (MD) contains a straight line segment $S$ then it must be of type $CSC, CS, SC,$ or $S$.
+A trajectory satisfying the necessary conditions can be described as being of type $C, S, CSC,\ldots$ etc. In \cite[Lemma~6]{Kaya2017} the analog of Figure \ref{phase} is used to conclude that an optimal path for (MD) contains a straight line segment $S$ then it must be of type $CSC, CS, SC,$ or $S$.
 Part of the argument is that a trajectory containing e.g.\ $SCS$ must traverse a full circle and is therefore not optimal because the objective in the Markov--Dubins problem is to minimize length.

 For Problem~(OC) we can also conclude from Figure \ref{phase} and \eqref{adjoint3a} that $SCS$ must traverse a full circle, but it is no longer obvious that such a path cannot be optimal.
 In fact we will show that in some cases it \textit{is} optimal ( Proposition \ref{SCS}, Proposition \ref{COC}) while in others it is not (Corollary \ref{OSC}).
 It will be helpful to introduce the notation $O$ to represent a full circle once covered, and reserve $C$ for circular arcs which are not closed.